 Location is especially important in micro-fulfillment-and it’s also one of its major advantages.
 3PL service providers often store inventory in rural areas where warehousing costs are lower.
 Ideally, DTC e-commerce brands should have access to a national distribution network where they’re able to fulfill their online orders across the country in two days or less.

-Creating a Standard Operating Procedure (SOP) for any in-house order fulfillment, as well as being clear about any 3PL processes and the estimated timeframes for fulfilling an e-commerce order, can assist in saving time across the board.
+Creating a Standard Operating Procedure (SOP) for any in-house order fulfillment, as well as being clear about any 3PL processes and the estimated timeframes for fulfilling an e-commerce order, can help save time across the board.

-To achieve this speed of service, some companies team up with an instant commerce provider like Ohi—we offer businesses the ability to provide instant or next-day delivery that is also carbon-neutral; another big plus for any consumer in our current climate.
+Many instant commerce providers such as Ohi enable businesses to provide instant or next-day delivery that is also carbon-neutral; another big plus for any consumer in our current climate.

 When devising your e-commerce order fulfillment strategy, you also have to consider how many types of products you sell (your SKU count), and how quickly you can fulfill and ship them.